The Duke Fuqua Interview – What to Expect + Sample Questions

 5. Do you have any regrets from your professional experience?

-6. Give me an example of a time you resolved a conflict.
+6. Tell me about a time you worked with a diverse team.

 CLOSING